-The ‘Studi Jaspersiani’ Journal will dedicate its next volume (2018) to Karl Jaspers and Dialogue between Religions.
+The ‘Studi Jaspersiani’ Journal will dedicate its next volume (2019) to The Psychology of Worldviews.

 General Rules and Policy

 Authors interested in presenting their contribution to this theme can submit it following the instructions (in order to send the contribution you need a registration after that you can log in).

 The paper must not contain the Author’s name in the subject, or any reference to the Author.